-Studio Art welcomes you to the department – in fact, we have saved places in our beginning classes for you!
+Studio Art welcomes you to the department – in fact, we have saved some places in our beginning classes for you, our first year students!
 If you are an art major or minor or are just interested in trying something new, here are the classes we recommend (start with just one studio class during your first semester):

-Drawing I (a great place to start); or
+We recommend Drawing I as a great place to start; or

 Painting: Representational; or

 Spring: course options for art majors, minors or potential majors (art majors should take the first class in ceramics, sculpture or painting) (Register for section 01 for each class unless you are enrolled in a music ensemble).